 The complete list of 81 examples transcribed in the Appendix (pp. 110‑12) can be heard in the same order here.
 Here's a foto of the speaker, Julius Ògbú, and me.

 Significant correction: Ex.
 (18a) as cited on p.
 109 is observationally correct in some prominent Ìgbo varieties — e.g. it occurs as such in Ḿbàisén and adjacent areas — but not in Standard Ìgbo, moreover the form as given on p.
-109 is seriously misleading with respect to considerations of clause‑typing.
-In Standard Ìgbo, the verb root plus suffix in a subject question of this inflectional type bears L, and not downstepped H:
+109 is misleading with respect to clause‑typing.
+In Standard Ìgbo, the verb root plus suffix in a subject question of this inflected form bears L, not downstepped H:

 Ònyé hù̩‑ru̩ Ézè?
 'Who saw Ézè?' = [LH LL HL].